redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 # SAP E2E Automation
-> Automating SAP HANA and S/4HANA by SAP end to end using Ansible and Ansible Tower
+> Automating SAP HANA and SAP S/4HANA end to end using Ansible and Ansible Tower

 ## Intro